 \section{Mixtures of g-priors for generalized additive models}

 Our main objective is to explore the posterior distribution of a functional $\mathcal L(\alpha,f_1,\dots,f_p)$.
-To obtain a model-averaged estimate, we need to (numerically) evaluate the integration in \eqref{eqn:functional}, which requires exploring the posterior distribution $\Pi(\alpha,\beta_\xi,\xi\mid Y)$.
-Accordingly, we need to specify a prior distribution $\Pi(\alpha,\beta_\xi,\xi)$ jointly over the parameter space.
-Possible priors for $\xi$, $\Pi(\xi)$, will be discussed in Section~\ref{sec:knotprior}.
-The remaining crucial part is determining a prior for the knot-specific coefficients $\beta_\xi$, that is, $\Pi(\beta_\xi\mid \xi)$, for which this study employs mixtures of g-priors.
-Here, we elucidate mixtures of g-priors for the BMS-based approaches to GAMs and the resulting posteriors.
-We also provide a toy example to understand how the mixture priors penalize GAMs.
+To obtain a model-averaged estimate, we need to numerically evaluate the integral in \eqref{eqn:functional}, which involves exploring the posterior distribution $\Pi(\alpha,\beta_\xi,\xi\mid Y)$.
+Therefore, we need to specify a prior distribution $\Pi(\alpha,\beta_\xi,\xi)$ over the parameter space.
+The possible priors for $\xi$, $\Pi(\xi)$, are discussed in Section~\ref{sec:knotprior}.
+A critical aspect is determining a prior for the knot-specific coefficients $\beta_\xi$, that is, $\Pi(\beta_\xi\mid \xi)$.
+This study employs mixtures of g-priors for this purpose.
+In this section, we explain the use of mixtures of g-priors in BMS-based approaches to GAMs and discuss the resulting posteriors.
+Additionally, we provide a toy example to illustrate how mixed priors penalize GAMs.